Commonhold explained: What it is and what it means for leaseholders (2025 update)

 What is commonhold?

-Commonhold is a form of ownership that allows flat owners to own and manage their buildings jointly.
-And it’s an alternative to the leasehold system.
-And there are key differences including:
+Commonhold is a form of ownership that allows flat owners to own and manage their buildings jointly and is an alternative to the leasehold system.

-• Together each ‘unit’ such as a flat or shop, shares ownership of the communal areas through a ‘commonhold association’, which is a company that all unit-owners are members of and jointly control.
+• Together each ‘unit’ such as a flat or shop, shares ownership of the communal areas through a ‘commonhold association’.
+This is a company that all unit-owners are members of and jointly control.

-• Instead of having a lease there will be a Commonhold Community Statement, that defines the rights, responsibilities, and rules for all unit owners within a commonhold.
+• A Commonhold Community Statement, that defines the rights, responsibilities, and rules for all unit owners within a commonhold, will be used instead of a lease.
 Unlike leases which can vary, this is a set legal framework that cannot be altered.

-• However, commonholders will have the power to set local rules, such as whether or not you can keep pets.
+• Commonholders will also have the power to set local rules, such as whether or not you can keep pets.

 • There will be no ground rent or right of forfeiture.
-But the commonhold association will be able to recover money by ultimately forcing people to sell to repay what they owe.
+But the commonhold association will be able to recover money by ultimately forcing people to sell their home to repay what they owe with any outstanding balance repaid to the owner.

 • Service charges will be replaced with a forward-looking budget.
 This means commonholders will have a say on how charges are set or contest them before the costs have been incurred.
-And charges will depend on ‘sections’ such as car parking or a gym.
-Only commonholders using these facilities will pay for them.
+Commonholds may be divided into sections to reflect access to services or facilities, such as car parking or a gym.
+Only commonholders using/ with access to these facilities will pay for them.

 • There will be an alternative dispute resolution to resolve disputes.